Special Statewide Projects 2017-2018

 A statewide collegiate business plan competition that simulates the real world process of researching a market, writing a business plan and making a presentation to potential investors.
 The program awards scholarships and fellowships and has helped start-up dozens of new companies.
 The program is supported by signature sponsor Love’s Corporation and dozens of other companies and organizations.

-Roundtable funding is directed to event support and student scholarships in the name of long-time Roundtable President, Don Paulsen.
+Roundtable funding is directed to event support and $15,000 in student scholarships in the name of long-time Roundtable President, Don Paulsen.

 The Northeast Oklahoma Regional Alliance (NORA) is a 14 -county economic development organization helping prepare and grow communities.
 Funding will support two of the organization’s flagship efforts that revolve around health as an economic development driver and workforce development.
 The first effort is the “Northeast Oklahoma Regional Summit: Healthy Communities, Strong Region” to be held October 24, 2017 in Tahlequah, OK.
 Funding will assist NORA in attracting a national speaker and promote the event.
 The second effort will support “Employ NE OK” projects – as a result of the NORA Regional Workforce plan (set to be released in June 2017).
 This plan studied the three growth sectors in NE OK: manufacturing, healthcare, and hospitality.
 The plan was contracted by the Cherokee Nation as means to better align northeast Oklahoma workforce partners and to understand employer’s workforce needs.